Holyrood Palace is the British Queen’s official residence in Scotland.

 The bus must be on its way from Sighthill to Ocean Terminal.

-Both are within three minutes’ walk from Holyrood Castle.
+Both are within a three-minute walk from Holyrood Castle.

 Trams are an efficient but slow means to get to Holyrood House.